MicrosoftDocs/fabric-docs/docs/extensions/publishing/requriments.md

 ---
-title: Overview of Fabric extensibility requiements
+title: Fabric Workload Hub Validation Guidlines and Requirements
 description: Learn about the requirments for fabric extensions to be  publish as a workload over the Fabric extensibility platform.
-author: gesaur
+author: gesaur, rasala
-ms.author: gesaur
+ms.author: gesaur, rasala
 ms.reviewer: gesaur
 ms.topic: how-to
 ms.custom: